weztcy/Numora---Calculator-Mobile-App/README.md

 ## 📜 License

-This project is maintained for portfolio, reference, and development purposes.
+This project is maintained for portfolio, reference, and development purposes

 ---